 - Posterior subcapsular cataracts can be caused by taking steroid medication, diabetes, radiation or extreme near-sightedness.
 This type of cataract forms at the back of the lens.
 It can make vision blurry and make it difficult to see in bright light.
 Activities such as driving, especially at night, can be particularly difficult.

 Cataracts can be diagnosed fairly easily by an ophthalmologist or optometrist, through a consultation and an eye examination.

 What if I suspect I have a cataract?

-You need a professional eye examination by your optician or ophthalmologist (after referral by your GP).
-If your vision can be corrected to an acceptable level with glasses or contact lenses surgery may be avoided at this time.
-If your vision loss cannot be corrected by the above measures and if this interferes with your daily life (driving, watching television, hobbies) then you may benefit from cataract surgery.
+If you think you may be developing cataracts, you need a professional eye exam by your eye doctor, optician or ophthalmologist (after referral by your GP).
+If your vision problems can be corrected to an acceptable level with glasses or contact lenses, surgery may be avoided at this time.
+If your vision loss cannot be corrected by the above measures and if this interferes with your daily activities such as driving or watching television, then you may benefit from cataract surgery.

 What does cataract surgery involve?

 Cataract surgery is the removal of the cataract and insertion of an artificial lens called an Intraocular Lens Implant (IOL) into the eye.
 Far more than 90% of patients operated on have a significant improvement in their vision.